1. Check for unclaimed cheques

 Think chair lifts and wheelchair ramps.

-You can claim up to $10,000 of eligible home improvements per year and get 15% back when tax time comes around.
+Before 2022, you could claim up to $10,000 of eligible home improvements per year and get 15% back when tax time comes around.

 Thinking of Refinancing Your Mortgage?